ZaneKC/VariousPythonScripts/README.md

 # VariousPythonScripts
-Various Python Scripts that I built by them selfs, without a massive end goal.
+Various Python scripts that I built by them selfs, without a massive end goal.